leonp/leonp.github.io/_work/managing-self-service-project.md

 - Flexibility to create kiosks in different ways
 - Product ownership
 - Easier to manage and deploy
+- LMS vendors have expressed an interest in selling the product to other library services, opening up a possible source of income

-However, there are some disadvantages.
-Firstly, running a project like this involves a lot of work; it’s a lot easier to buy an off the shelf product.
+Running a project like this involves a lot of work; it’s a lot easier to buy an off the shelf product.
 However, libraries should be looking to [improve library user interfaces](/2015/12/kill-the-lms-future-digital-experience/), and sometimes that means getting things done ourselves.